-- From the left section of your Bot Ontology window, click the node to which you want to add questions.
+- From the left section of your Knowledge Graph window, click the node to which you want to add questions.

-- On the top right side of the Bot Ontology, click Add Q&A.
+- On the top right side of the Knowledge Graph, click Add Intent.

-- In the User Says box, enter the question that describes the user’s query.
+- In the Add question box, enter the question that describes the user’s query.

 - Optionally, if there are alternatives to the same question, add the same in the Add alternate question field.
 Repeat the step for all the alternative questions you want to add.

-- For each question, you can add terms which will serve as tags in better identifying the question by the KG Engine.
+- For each question, you can add terms which will serve as tags in better identifying the question by the Knowledge Graph Engine.

-For the Response, you can either invoke a bot task as the response or compose a simple or complex channel-specific reply.
+For the Response, you can compose a simple or complex channel-specific reply.